BonfireCMS/bonfire/frontend/README.md

 The Admin portion of the app is an [ember](http://emberjs.com) app.
-We use [ember-cli-mirage](http://ember-cli-mirage.com) to generate our data during test and deveopment which makes things super easy. `scripts/test` will run all the ember tests in a single run, or you can pass `--watch` to keep the serve alive.
+We use [ember-cli-mirage](http://ember-cli-mirage.com) to generate our data during test and deveopment which makes things super easy. `npm test` will run all the ember tests in a single run, or you can pass `--watch` to keep the serve alive.